 Stroll through the Dark Hedges

-Calling all Game of Thrones fans – you cannot miss walking through the “Kings Road”.
-The Dark Hedges is as stunning as the photos and Game of Thrones scene set it out to be.
+Whether you are taking an epic Game of Thrones tour or just love beautiful landscapes, you cannot miss walking through the “Kings Road”.
+To put it simply, the Dark Hedges are absolutely stunning in person.
+As a Game of Thrones fan, I truly felt like I was in Westeros.
 Just be sure you time this destination well because if you go between 10am to 1pm, you will most likely be fighting the crowds like you are fighting to sit on the Iron Throne.

 Walk Across Carrick-a-Rede Bridge

 Walking across the famous Carrick-a-Rede Bridge is one of the most popular and sought out experiences to enjoy in Northern Ireland.
 The 60-foot long rope bridge is about 100 feet above the water and links the mainland of Northern Ireland to the tiny island of Carrickarede.
 You must visit the ticket booth in person to pay for a specific time slot to walk across the bridge.
 So it is recommended to get your ticket in case the next time slot is all taken and you have to wait.

 Find Yourself Mesmerized at Giants Causeway

 This is by the far the most beautiful landscape in Northern Ireland and should not be missed during your trip!
 Giants Causeway is a World Heritage Site by UNESCO and the most visited site in Northern Ireland.
 Visitors can easily spend at least an hour exploring and walking along the amazing hexagonal stepping stones.
 They also have a state of the art visitor center where you can learn more about the history and formation of Giants Causeway.